-Herbert ('Burt') James Munro was born on the 25th March 1899 at Edendale, a country town 30km north of Invercargill, New Zealand.
+Herbert ('Burt') James Munro was born on the 25th March 1899 at Edendale, a country town 30km from Invercargill, New Zealand.

 Burt bought his Indian motorbike new in 1920 as a standard model Indian Scout which had a side valve engine of 600cc capacity.
 The price was ₤120 with acetylene lighting although he could have bought an electric lighting model but it was quite a bit more expensive at the time.
 The engine number was 50R627.

 The Indian Scout was very advanced for it’s time as it had a helical gear transmission and a mechanical oil pump working on a total loss system.
 The top speed was in the region of 60mph.

 In the 1920′s Burt started tuning the bike for speed and ultimately he had it exceeding 90mph in side valve form.
 In the mid 1930s Burt made patterns for an overhead valve engine conversion but initially he was quite disappointed as it was no faster than the original side valve.

 However, with Burt’s determination he persisted with the tuning and in 1940 he gained the New Zealand Motorcycle speed record at a speed of 120.8mph.
 At this stage Burt found the original con-rods would not stand up to the strain and he started manufacturing his own out of old Ford truck axles.
 Burt had very little equipment as far as machining was concerned and there was a lot of handwork associated with the manufacturing.